 So, What Can You Do to Conceive?

-If you are under 30 or 35 years old time may be your friend.
+If you are under 30 or 35 years old, time is on your side.
 You may just be at the slow end of the fertility curve and will get pregnant if you give it more time.
-If you are 35 or older, or simply don’t want to wait any longer, it may be the right time to start fertility treatments.
+If you are 35 or older, or simply don’t want to wait longer to conceive naturally, it may be the right time to start fertility treatments.
 Some fertility specialists may recommend IUI, intrauterine insemination, and fertility drugs for a few cycles, while others may recommend that you have in vitro fertilization.
 IVF allows you and your doctor to limit the possibility of multiple births and increase your chances of getting pregnant.
+Consult your Reproductive Endocrinologist on the best treatment plan for you and your partner.